Stand up for the facts!

 John Fetterman: Campaign website

 Biography: Fetterman is the lieutenant governor of Pennsylvania, a position that also makes him chair of the Pennsylvania Board of Pardons.
 Previously, Fetterman served for 13 years as the mayor of Braddock, a low-income steel town near Pittsburgh.
 Fetterman got his start participating in AmeriCorps, the federal service program, in a lower-income neighborhood of Pittsburgh.
 He moved to Braddock to start a GED program and eventually ran for mayor in 2005.
-He has a masters in public policy from Harvard University’s Kennedy School of Government.
+He has a master’s degree in public policy from Harvard University’s Kennedy School of Government.

 Core policies: Fetterman, along with the other two Democratic candidates, supports raising the minimum wage to $15 an hour, abortion rights, voting rights, and an assault-weapons ban and expanded gun background checks.